RULE 3.1 PLEADINGS

 (g) File Numbers.
 The clerk, at the time of the filing of a case and at the time of the filing of any responsive pleading, must assign a file number to the case and immediately notify the attorney of record of the assigned file number.
 Thereafter, all documents and pleadings to be filed must bear the assigned file number on the front or title page in the upper righthand portion of the document to be filed.

 (h) Filing After Service.
 After the complaint is filed, all documents required to be served on a party, together with certificate of service, must be filed with the court within a reasonable time after service.
 Discovery documents may only be filed as allowed by N.D.R.Civ.P.
 5(d)(3).

 (i) Privacy Protection.
 Parties must follow privacy protection instructions in N.D.R.Ct.
 3.4 when making filings with the court.
 Court personnel have no duty to review documents for compliance with N.D.R.Ct.
 3.4.

 (1) Documents and pleadings that do not conform to this rule may not be filed.

 (2) If a non-conforming document is filed by mistake, the court on motion or on its own may order the pleading or other document reformed.
-If the order is not obeyed, the court may order the document stricken and its service to be of no effect.
+If the order is not obeyed, the court may order the document stricken.

 Rule 3.1 was reorganized, effective May 1, 2012, to make it clear that all documents presented for filing must conform to all applicable requirements of the rule.